 - Match information from separate household members to each other, so that household effects can be analysed.
 Select and use the appropriate weights and account for the complex survey design.

-- Learn about the issues of using the extra five minutes of questions asked of the ethnic minority boost sample and a comparison sub-sample.
+- Learn about the issues of using the extra five minutes of question asked of the ethnic minority boost sample and a comparison sub-sample.

 The course will be based on a series of hands-on-examples using Stata.